chaos-mesh/chaos-driver/driver/README.md

 1. There are a lot of lists.
 However, some of them should use a hash table.
 2. Some `RwLock` can turn to use RCU.
 3. The `bio` tracepoint may be not a good place to inject latency.
 Please use kprobe of `blk_io_start` to inject latency.
-4. In some of the context, we could use `msleep` rather than `mdelay`, as the former one could be non-busy and other process can run at the same time (more like an IO).
+4. In some of the context, we could use `usleep` rather than `udelay`, as the former one could be non-busy and other process can run at the same time (more like an IO).